kenken64/NUSISS-DevOpsEng/workshop/workshop5.md

 docker-compose up --detach --build
 ```

-7. Launch another Jupyter notebook terminal (slave server) to execute this step.
-Implement test on separate container, please replace the hash value of the container id from ps command.
+7. Execute the following command.
+Implement test on separate container, please replace the placeholder value of the container id on the exec command.

 ```
 $ docker ps